Italy's government faces collapse if 5-Star pulls out | Politics

 - Italy

-Italian Prime Minister Mario Draghi's broad coalition government faced the risk of collapse if the 5-Star Movement carried out its threat to pull out of the administration.
+Italian Prime Minister Mario Draghi's broad coalition government faced the risk of collapse if the 5-Star Movement carried out its threat to pull out, raising the prospect of an early election.

+Senior figures in 5-Star, led by former prime minister Giuseppe Conte, were meeting on Wednesday to decide whether to remain in the coalition, has issued a series of policy demands ahead of a vote of confidence on Thursday.
+Italy is due to hold a national election in the first half of 2023 and tensions are rising among members of the coalition that Draghi has led for the past 18 months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)